-Analogon 4 contains the completely newly developed Repertory of Phenomenons.
+Analogon contains the completely newly developed Repertory of Phenomenons.
 Phenomena is the first repertory available that is completely referenced in the Materia medica.
 The most important sources of homeopathic drug knowledge, a total of about 20,000 pages of literature, were analyzed and carefully indexed using statistical and computer linguistic techniques.
 In this way, approximately 3,000 phenomena were identified, which form the core of homeopathic case analysis.
-Freely combinable with each other, the phenomena enable a repertorization that combines the advantages of the approaches according to Kent and Boenninghausen – and goes far beyond them.
+Freely combinable with each other, Phenomena enables a repertorization that combines the advantages of the approaches according to Kent and Boenninghausen – and goes far beyond.
 The reference to the original symptoms of the Materia medica remains seamlessly traceable in the wording throughout the entire repertorization process.

-The Repertory of Phenomena is based on the complete analysis of the following Materia medica works:
+The Repertory of Phenomenons is based on the complete analysis of the following Materia medica works:

 T.F.
 Allen, Encyclopedia

 C.M.
 Boger, Synoptic Key Materia medica

 J.H.
 Clarke, Dictionary

 S. Hahnemann, Pure Materia medica

 A. Lippe, Keynotes and Red Line Symptoms

 A. Lippe, Textbook